Marion Lerner-Levine: Work and professional life

 Although Lerner-Levine painted houses and yards while living in California, she turned to still life in 1968, when she and her and her family moved to Staten Island.
 In 1971, Lerner-Levine began to exhibit seriously after joining the Prince Street Gallery in New York City, which gave her with the opportunity to present her work as “worthy of serious consideration.”
 At that time, the definitive character of her art began to emerge.
 Her detailed “tablescapes,” as she describes them, feature oblique views of unconventional objects that she has collected.
 Her oil paintings usually represent arrangements of brightly colored objects, offset by strong areas of white, that are clustered in a manner reminiscent of Giorgio Morandi.
 Del Gaizo (1975), for example, features ordinary household items—canned goods—arrayed in a seemingly chaotic pattern, similar to what one might find in any kitchen, which Carolee Thea described as "amusing" and "outside the realm of any pop-art stigma."

 For Lerner-Levine, the poetic and visual impact of an appealing arrangement of forms is most important, "turning description into interpretation."
 Her paintings and watercolors are typically meticulous in rhythm and texture.
 Even when painting similar groups of objects, each work has its own variation of light, color, and composition.
 Anselm Hollo recognized her "confidence in objects and a calm contemplative delight in them.
 In their ordering, arrangement, reflection onto a painted surface, they make us look at true objects—things, opposed to commodities—anew."

 In the 1980s, Lerner-Levine was given solo exhibitions at the Albright–Knox Art Gallery, Springfield Art Museum, and Butler Institute of American Art, among others.
 Through these exhibitions, she solidified an artistic reputation that set her apart from other artists in her genre.
 After leaving Prince Street Gallery in 1986, Lerner-Levine returned in 1992.
 Lerner-Levine has had more than 20 solo exhibitions and participated in numerous group shows in New York and throughout the United States.
 Her work is in the permanent collections of the Brooklyn Museum, Bates College Museum of Art, Rowan University Art Gallery, Bellevue Hospital Center, Bank of America, and many others.

 For years, Lerner-Levine also worked as a teacher at various institutions, including Brooklyn College, University of California at Los Angeles, Educational Alliance Art School, School of the Art Institute of Chicago, and Southwest Missouri State University.

+Death

+Lerner-Levine died on October 26, 2023, five days before her 92nd birthday.